Tuesday, August 25, 2020

 As she boarded the plane, she was told that Philipp would be waiting for her in Munich, but this was another lie.
 She was flown to Berlin and taken to the Gestapo's offices, where she was held and interrogated in harsh conditions for two weeks.

-Montini had no idea what happened, as well.
+Montini did not know what happened, as well.
 The three children in his care left his home in late September and spent several weeks at Villa Polissena in Rome before Philipp's brother, Prince Christoph, arrived to get the children ready to travel.
-He took the suitcases by air, and the three children, accompanied by a SS officer, traveled by train to Kronberg, where their paternal grandmother, Margarete, the Dowager Landgrave of Hesse, was waiting to care for them.
+He took the suitcases by air, and the three children, accompanied by an SS officer, traveled by train to Kronberg, where their paternal grandmother, Margarete, the Dowager Landgrave of Hesse, was waiting to care for them.

 The Barracks stood near an ammunition facility, which had been bombed several times by the Americans.
 On August 24, the factory was bombed again.
 As with the previous attacks, the prisoners were not taken to a bomb shelter.
 One of the bombs hit the barracks.
 Mafalda was gravely injured, as she was "up to her neck in debris."
 Her left arm had been "burned to the bone," according to a witness.